Secondary, Adult & Physical Education

 Credits: 124 Semester Hours

-The Bachelor of Science in Middle Grades Education program is designed to allow students to gain experience throughout matriculation to work with local teachers and students to enhance their knowledge and skills required to evaluate, plan, and provide research-based effective learning experiences to diverse students grades 4 – 8.
+Graduates upon completion of all requirements, are recommended for a Certificate of Eligiblity in Middle Grades Education (grades 4-8) in two of the following areas: Language Arts; Mathematics; Social Sciences; Science.
+The program is designed to allow you to gain experience throughout matriculation working with local teachers and students to enhance their knowledge and skills required to evaluate, plan, and provide research-based effective learning experiences to diverse students.

 - Developmentally responsive: Using the distinctive nature of young adolescents as the foundation upon which all decisions about school organization, policies, curriculum, instruction, and assessment are made.